The page details the Continuous Wave (CW) mode of operation and lists resources available to the community about this

-The page details the Continuous Wave (CW) mode of operation and lists resources available to the community about this**

 Learn Morse Code in 20+ Days

-The best way to learn Morse code is to listen to the sounds and tones of each character as a word.
-Counting the dots and dashes will slow down your progress, and limit you to about 10 words per minute.
-The N5HZR Learn Morse program lets you learn two of forty characters per day, using the 20 wpm Koch method.
-Here you can sign up for a daily email service to remind you to continue your training.
-If you’d just like to touch up your skills, you can just sign up for the 20 days of practice messages.
+The best way to learn Morse code is to listen to each character’s sounds and tones as a word.
+Counting the dots and dashes will slow down your progress and limit you to about 10 words per minute.
+The N5HZR Learn Morse program lets you learn two of forty characters per message, using the 20 wpm Koch method.
+Here you can sign up for a daily, or less frequent, email service to remind you to continue your training.
+If you’d like to touch up your skills, you can sign up for the 20 days of practice messages.

 Straight Key Night

 At the start of each year, on January 1st, from 00:00 UTC to 23:59 UTC, Amateur Radio operators celebrate Straight Key Night.
-This is not a technical contest but is an event to bring out all hams and encourage them to use the CW portions of the bands.
+This is not a technical contest but an event to bring out all hams and encourage them to use the bands’ CW portions.
 More information is available on the link to the ARRL web site.
 Break out a key, and pound out some Morse Code.

 Start Of Transatlantic Cable Service